venkyp1/Orchestration/Secrets.md

 ## There are different ways secrets can be stored and used in Kubernetes cluster.
+Secrets are sensitive data.

-### This tutorial shows a simple key-value approach for storing secrets
+### This tutorial shows a simple key-value approach for storing secrets.
+Secrets are stored in base64 form.

 ### Data:
 ```